lemanschik/experiments/README.md

 ```

 ## Goals
-Run anything distributed in the browser and also connect anything to anything
+Run anything distributed in the browser and also connect anything to anything embrace the concepts of Javascript/ECMAScript
+- code generation
+- Interface definition via Streams.
+- Instances/Workers/childForks/Loops/TaskQueues